 You see, things left at the curb that don’t get taken — perhaps because they aren’t as good as you though they were — are already in the right place to be hauled away with the rubbish.

 I almost called this site Gip’s Backyard, but backyards are where we Texans pile up and hide the things we’re ashamed of.
-That’s why backyards are usually fenced in.
+That’s why backyards are sometimes fenced in.
 Backyards hide our mistakes; front yards show off what we’re willing to admit.

 I’m not ashamed of anything.

 So what kinds of things will you find on this site?
 Have a look and see for yourself.
-I write the usual array of personal essays and lists posts plus interesting and unique essays about living and playing in and around Fort Worth, Texas.
+I write the usual array of personal essays and list posts plus interesting and unique essays about living and playing in and around Fort Worth, Texas.
 You’ll see a recipe for a pantry chocolate cake, a great green chile stew and more.
 You may even notice a business or restaurant review from time to time.
 There really are no boundaries — despite the site having “fence” in its title.

 Forget the white picket fence.
 Both my front yard and my backyard are open to all visitors.
 The stuff up front is better though.